cknow/awesome-validator/docs/yes.md

 # Yes

-Validates if value is considered as "Yes".
+Validates whether the value of input is yes.

 Valid values: